Dark media: Overview

 Discussed at length in the essay of the same name, Eugene Thacker writes that dark media are media that function too well.
 Thacker writes that, "dark media have, as their aim, the mediation of that which is unavailable or inaccessible to the senses, and thus that which we are normally "in the dark" about."

+Characteristics

 Typically in works of Horror, dark media are relatively commonplace media that show more of the world than is expected, with the dark medium showing what lies beyond the possibility of human sense.
 Dark media are significant in their ability to breach the, typically unbridgeable, gap between objects being mediated.
-Thacker's examples include the films of Georges Méliès and Peter Tscherkassky, J-horror film directors like Kiyoshi Kurosawa, the horror films of Kenneth Anger and Dario Argento, The Twilight Zone TV series, and the "occult detective" writing linked to the Society for Psychical Research and authors such as William Hope Hodgson, Algernon Blackwood, and Sheridan Le Fanu.

 Referencing the philosophies of religion in Augustine, Immanuel Kant, William James, and Georges Bataille, Thacker shows how dark media blur the boundary between the natural and supernatural, and bear comparison to accounts of mystical experience.
 Thacker references the work of François Laruelle's "non-philosophy" and Siegfried Zielinski's media archaeology to show how dark media point to the limits of human perception and knowledge.
 With dark media, as shown in the J-Horror film Ring, dark media can create a point between the natural and the supernatural.
 In Ring, the dark medium of the VHS cassette makes it possible for antagonist Sadako Yamamura to cross the threshold of a TV, and subsequently kill those that have viewed the videotape.
-Further examples of dark media are found in Thacker's book In the Dust of This Planet.